5 min read

 Imagine if you asked a group of people how to solve a problem in your business and everyone provided the same answer, it may not be the best solution but it’s the only one they can think of.
 Now imagine a group of diverse people who have different life experiences and you ask them the same question, you may then be provided with a multitude of solutions and a great discussion.

 Neurodiverse workers often tend to be loyal and stay in a job long term.
 This was recognized by Goldman Sachs who announced its plans to run a neurodiversity hiring program as neurodivergent workers tend to have “higher retention rates”.
-This is similar to a US software and quality assurance (QA) testing non-profit called Aspiritech.
-As their workforce consists entirely of people on the autistic spectrum and their stats are astounding.
-The statistics show that the benefits of hiring neurodiverse workers are long-term.
+This is similar to a US software and quality assurance testing non-profit company Aspiritech, whose workforce consists entirely of people on the autistic spectrum.
+And their statistics show that the hiring neurodiverse workers offers long-term benefits.

 Aspiritech has a retention rate of 95% and team leaders and managers are hired from within the organization.

-Neurodivergent workers may have different skills than neurotypical workers.
-For example, some people with dyslexia are generally more creative and have better problem-solving skills.
-I mean, look at all the famous people who were/are dyslexic: Albert Einstein, Steven Speilberg, Picasso, Guy Richie, and Richard Branson – big names.
+Many neurodivergent workers have different skills compared to neurotypical workers.
+For example, some people with dyslexia are more creative and have exceptional problem-solving skills.
+Many incredibly talented famous people you recognize have/had dyslexia – big names include Albert Einstein, Steven Speilberg, Picasso, Guy Richie, and Richard Branson.

-One of the things candidates look for when applying to job roles is inclusive and positive company culture.
-As proven by Microsoft who in a survey found that a positive work environment is one of the most important aspects an candidate looks for when applying to jobs.
-Having a neurodiverse workforce can dojust that.
+A survey by Microsoft found that a positive work environment is one of the most important aspects a candidate looks for when applying to jobs.
+Having a neurodiverse workforce can do just that.

 There is a common misconception that neurodivergent more specifically people on the autistic spectrum are more anti-social, don’t enjoy socialising.
 However, this is often not the case, but even the opposite